MaggieJian/Final-AI-Coursework/README.md

 Using IRIS, green spaces were partially optically catagorised (~2% of the whole image was supervised training data, whereas the rest of the image was identified using IRIS' artificial intelligence system).
 This resulted in a semi-supervised classification.

-Step 5: Model comparison with ML techniques

-Unsupervised K-means clustering

-Step 6: Model evaluation
+Step 5: Model evaluation

 The models will be assessed for overfitting and underfitting

 The metric to assess this will be a loss function, also known as a cost function, which quantifies how distant a model’s predictions are from the actual values.
 Minimising this value of the deviation from the actual results is preferred.
 Common loss functions include Mean Squared Error for regression tasks and Cross-Entropy for classification tasks.

+The colab file to do this is named 'Comparing_supervised_learning_classification_models.ipynb'.

 Extension: Unsupervised learning model

+K-means clustering was used to visualise the Sentinel-2 satellite image without IRIS.

 ![kimage](https://github.com/MaggieJian/Final-AI-Coursework/assets/160494175/9aad64a2-d1d1-4440-bc3a-3f1295b17c10)

-Open the colab file titled 'Unsupervised_learning.ipny'.
+This was produced using the colab file titled 'Unsupervised_learning.ipynb'.

 # Checklist for Getting Started